longlinht/android_source/README.md

 ## Android Source Code

-This repository hold complete Android source code.
+This repository hold complete Android source code(Froyo).
 It can be compiled and run image file in emulator.

 ## Reading Code Notes